French police nab frogmen smuggling cocaine strapped to ships

 Narcotics agents got wind of the scheme last June when bemused port police fished a diver - complete with an underwater propulsion vehicle - out of pitch-black waters near Fos-sur-Mer, a major oil port on France's Mediterranean coast, in the middle of the night.

-The man identified only as Marco, 56, was previously known to police as one suspected author of a 1992 heist in which 22 million euros (18.77 million pounds) mln were stolen from a branch of the Bank of France.
+The man identified only as Marco, 56, was previously known to police as one suspected author of a 1992 heist in which 22 million euros ($29 mln) were stolen from a branch of the Bank of France.

 After releasing him, Police tracked Marco for a year, finally trailing him and two associates as they drove from southern France to the Dutch port of Rotterdam on April 16 in rented cars loaded with heavy diving equipment.